Lady Jane (song): Background and composition

 "Lady Jane" was written and composed by Jagger in early 1966 after reading the then controversial 1928 book Lady Chatterley's Lover, which uses the term "Lady Jane" to mean female genitalia.
 According to Jagger, "the names [in the song] are historical, but it was really unconscious that they should fit together from the same period."
-At the time, it was widely thought that an inspiration for the song was Jane Ormsby-Gore, daughter of David Ormsby-Gore, former British ambassador in Washington, who later married Michael Rainey, founder of the Hung on You boutique in Chelsea that was frequented by the Stones.
+At the time, it was widely thought that an inspiration for the song was Jane Ormsby-Gore, daughter of David Ormsby-Gore, the former British ambassador in Washington, who later married Michael Rainey, founder of the Hung on You boutique in Chelsea that was frequented by the Stones.
 Its most influential development was by Jones, no longer the principal musical force for the band, searching for methods to improve upon their musical textures.
-He expressed an intrigue in incorporating culturally diverse instruments into the band's music, investigating the sitar, koto, marimba, and testing electronics.
+He expressed intrigue in incorporating culturally diverse instruments into the band's music, investigating the sitar, koto, marimba, and testing electronics.
 In the press Jones talked about applying the Appalachian dulcimer into compositions, although he seemed uncertain of the instrument, saying "It's an old English instrument used at the beginning of the century".
-The dulcimer was brought to his attention in March 1966 when Jones began listening to recordings of Richard Fariña.
+According to Keith Richards, the dulcimer was brought to his attention when Jones began listening to recordings of folk musician Richard Fariña.
+Exactly when Jones discovered Fariña and his use of the dulcimer is open to speculation.
 The influence of these recordings would manifest itself in Aftermath, where Jones performed with the dulcimer on two tracks, "I Am Waiting" and, more distinctively, "Lady Jane".
-This later contributed to Jones' status as a pioneer in world music, and effectively shifted the band from blues rock to a versatile pop group.
+This later contributed to Jones's status as a pioneer in world music, and effectively shifted the band from blues rock to a versatile pop group.

 Recording

 The master recording of "Lady Jane" was recorded from 6 to 9 March 1966, at RCA Studios in Los Angeles, with sound engineer Dave Hassinger guiding the band through the process (despite Andrew Loog Oldham being credited as producer).
 Mark Brend has indicated that the influence of Fariña's dulcimer playing can be clearly heard in Jones's recurring counter-melody to a call and response with Jagger's vocals.
 Jones plays the instrument in the traditional style, placed on his knees, fretted with a biter and plucked with a quill.
 In addition to the striking dulcimer motif, "Lady Jane" is also highlighted by Jack Nitzsche's harpsichord accompaniment halfway through the song.
-"Lady Jane" also exhibits influences of author Geoffry Chaucer, particularly in Jagger's vocal delivery and diction.
+"Lady Jane" also exhibits influences of author Geoffrey Chaucer, particularly in Jagger's vocal delivery and diction.
 To Richards, "Lady Jane is very Elizabethan.
-There are a few places in England where people still speak that way, Chaucer English".
+There are a few places in England where people still speak that way, Chaucer English [sic]".
 The vocal melody is set in the subtonic range, rather than the conventional major seventh scale degree, which presents a Renaissance-style modal.
 Although stylistically the two songs have little in common, the modality connects the Eastern melody and harmonies of "Lady Jane" to "Paint It Black".